lana-20/mobile-testing-interview-questions/README.md

 ## Most used ADB commands
 Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-commands).

+## List top favorite mobile testing and debugging tools
+Review the comprehensive answer in this [repo](https://github.com/lana-20/mobile-testing-debugging-tools).

+## I want to capture a video.
+How can I do it with an adb command?
+Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-shell-screenrecord/)

+## Important Information to Check for in Android Logs → ‘adb logcat’ command, output, filtering
+Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-logcat-options-filters).

 ## Tools used to record crash logs for iOS

 There are several tools that can be used to record crash logs for iOS devices.
 One of the most commonly used tools is Apple's Xcode development environment, which includes a built-in crash log organizer.